gbattra/rex-the-robot/README.md

 # Final Report

 ## Summary
-For this  project, I built a four-wheeled robot arm which picks up items and returns them to a dropbox location.
+Roborex is a four-wheeled robot arm which picks up items and returns them to a dropbox location.
 [Here](https://github.com/gbattra/rex-the-robot) is a link to the code repository.
 [Here](https://youtu.be/ImJX1mifpsY) is a short video of the robot in action.

 [<img src="images/ik_pose.png" width="350px"/>](https://youtu.be/ImJX1mifpsY)